devItaloAraujo/api-back-end-java-mysql-farms-manager/README.md

 - **Farm Query by ID**: Retrieves information of a specific farm based on its ID.
 - **Crop Creation**: Allows adding new crops to an existing farm.
 - **Crop Listing by Farm**: Returns a list of all crops associated with a specific farm based on its ID.
+- **Fertilizer Creation**: Allows creating new fertilizers.
+- **Fertilizer Listing**: Returns a list of all registered fertilizers.
+- **Fertilizer Query by ID**: Retrieves information of a specific fertilizer based on its ID.

 ## Technologies Used